ZitaoTech/Hackberry-Pi_Zero/README.md

 ![Turnon](https://github.com/user-attachments/assets/9e333c90-5131-4404-85bd-e2c72a7e1bd3)
 ![turnon](https://github.com/ZitaoTech/Hackberry-Pi_Zero/blob/main/Picture/Turnon.gif)
 # <a name='Keyboard  '>Keyboard   </a>
+The keyboard type is blackberry Q10 or Q20 keyboard.
+Both have the same keyboard layout.
+There is a red switch on the left side to decide if the keyboard controller communicates with the HackberryPi or with other device through the USBC-Port underneath.
+The idea about this is you can connect the keyboard with your computer and customize the keymap using [VIAL](https://get.vial.today/) or the handheld can be used as an emergency keyboard mouse combo.
 # <a name='Different Operating System  '>Different Operating System   </a>

 # <a name='Basic Tutorial  '>Basic Tutorial   </a>